The Betz Mystery Sphere is how a metal ball of about 8 inches in diameter and weighing 22 pounds became known, sparking UFO controversy.

 - The magnetic field around you was emitting radio waves.

-- The coating metal of the sphere, compared to stainless steel, contained an unknown element that made it a little different from steel.
+- Compared to stainless steel, the coating metal of the sphere contained an unknown element that made it a little different from steel.

-In the end, the results of the “Omega Minus One Institute” on the mystery sphere’s identity didn’t advance the mystery as much as the Navy exams.
+In the end, the “Omega Minus One Institute” results on the mystery sphere’s identity didn’t advance the mystery as much as the Navy exams.

-Between April 20 and 21, 1974, the National Enquirer’s UFO Blue Ribbon Panel meeting took place, which renowned scientists attended, and Terry Betz took the sphere in the hope that scientists would make discoveries and the possibility of winning a grand prize.
+Between April 20 and 21, 1974, the National Enquirer’s UFO Blue Ribbon Panel meeting took place, which renowned scientists attended.
+Terry Betz took the sphere hoping that scientists would make discoveries and the possibility of winning a grand prize.

 The event offered a $50,000 prize to anyone who could prove they owned any object of alien origin.